 There's something for everyone in Japan.

 Though technologically ahead of the world, Japan is also a country that never leaves its traditions behind.
-Festivities in Japan are not just about history but also the ever-growing pop culture that adds the oomph to its name.
-Here's why Japan should be at the very brim of your bucket list.
+Festivals in Japan are not just about history but also the ever-growing pop culture that adds the oomph to its name.

 1. Cherry Blossom Festival

-From end of March to early May, Hanami, the cherry blossom festival is announced.
+Held from end of March to early May, Hanami is one of the most beautiful festivals in Japan, for this festival celebrated the gorgeous cherry blossom flower!
 With their families, the Japanese enjoy cherry blossom viewing parties under these flower-adorned trees.
 It's a centuries old practice, which celebrates the transient beauty of flowers.

 Image Credits: Wikimedia